 Tech Supporter Scammers Being Trolled

-The last scams we will discuss most people have heard of but many are unsure what they are.
-These scams actually do pay some people, but in the end they are unlikely to pay back anywhere near what you invested.
+The last scams we will discuss most people have heard of, but many are unsure what they are.
+These scams do pay some people, but in the end, they are unlikely to pay back anywhere near what you invested.
 You should learn how to recognize these scams and get away from them immediately.
 The following are examples of these scams and how to avoid them.

 7. Pyramid Scam

 What is a pyramid scheme?
-Believe it or not, your ordinary bad job isn't a pyramid scheme.
+Believe it or not, your usual lousy job isn't a pyramid scheme.
 You work for money and you are paid what you agreed you were worth.
-If you are unhappy and feel stuck, or you can't advance, that's your own issue; that doesn't make your job a scam.
+If you are unhappy and feel stuck, or you can't advance, that's your issue; that doesn't make your job a scam.

 The people at the top might get 20% of everything from everyone for free.
 Then, if you get six people to sign up for $30 extra per month, you get 20% of those payments, meaning you are making $90 a month.
 No work required.

-Don't get suckered by this, it's always a scam and people who get scammed become scammers.
-Your personal friends will try to recruit you because they believe in the scam.
+Don't get suckered by this.
+It's always a scam, and people who get scammed become scammers.
+Your personal friends will try to recruit you because they believe in the fraud.

 How to Avoid This Scam

 - Don't let family and friends push an 'opportunity' upon you.
 Even if they can show you positive income, do not fall for this.
-A true business creates a reliable and reusable product and you are paid for production not recruiting more drones.
-You would no be required to pay into a real company.
+A real business creates a reliable and reusable product and you are paid for production not recruiting more drones.
+You would not be required to pay into a real company.

-- Avoid people who are looking to get rich quick or have trendy life styles.
-Often the people who fall for these scams and try to suck you in are family or friends who are poor and who try too hard.
+- Avoid people who are looking to get rich quick or have contemporary lifestyles.
+Often the people who fall for these scams and try to suck you in are your family or friends who were scammed themselves but don't know it yet.
 They will try to suck you into this amazing life that they do not have.
 Don't go and please get them some help.

-You can get a time share in Colorado and sell a portion of your winter time to pay for the time share!
+You can get a timeshare in Colorado and sell a portion of your winter time to pay for the timeshare!
 Okay, then what?
-On top of that they take fees and you are responsible for booking that time ahead of time, otherwise you lose it.
-The idea of a time share is great, in theory.
+On top of that, they take fees, and you are responsible for booking that time ahead of time.
+Otherwise you lose it.
+The idea of a timeshare is excellent, in theory.
 The execution is horrible.
-Your time share is offered up several thousand times and the truth is that there are only 365 days in a year.
+Your timeshare is offered up several thousand times, and the truth is that there are only 365 days in a year.
 So how do 3000 people figure out whose day it is now?
-The truth is many get pushed out of slots while others are sucked in on the idea only to never really use the share at all.
+The fact is many get pushed out of slots while others are sucked in on the idea only never really to use the share at all.
 Just walk away from this.

 How to Avoid This Scam